 The Bartram Trail is constructed for foot traffic only.
 Use of off-road vehicles, ATVs, bicycles, horses, pack animals, etc., is prohibited on the trail.
 The pathway, water/erosion control systems, steps and cleared area to each side of the pathway are not appropriate for anything but foot traffic.
 Use of wheeled vehicles, whether human-powered or fossil-fuel powered, is particularly damaging to the pathway.

-The Georgia portion of the Bartram Trail originates at Russell Bridge on Hwy 28 and travels west to Rainy Mountain, then turns north to travel through Warwoman Dell, Courthouse Gap, Wilson Gap, Rabun Bald and reaches the North Carolina border just south of Highlands.
+The Georgia portion of the Bartram Trail originates at Russell Bridge on Hwy 28 and travels west to Rainey Mountain, then turns north to travel through Warwoman Dell, Courthouse Gap, Wilson Gap, Rabun Bald and reaches the North Carolina border just south of Highlands.

 Outside of Franklin, the Bartram Trail turns west and ascends the Nantahala Mountains to Wayah Bald, which, at 5385 feet, is the highest point on the trail.
 The trail joins the Appalachian Trail briefly from Wayah Bald to Winespring Bald, then descends to Nantahala Lake.

 Continuing mainly along easements between private National Forest land from the Lake, the trail reaches Appletree Campground in the upper Nantahala Gorge, and then climbs up and over Rattlesnake Knob before reaching the Beechertown “put in” on the Nantahala River.
 From the river, the Trail climbs to the summit of Cheoah Bald, and ends there.